-Luisa Bravo is a global academic scholar and educator, social entrepreneur and public space activist.
+Luisa Bravo is a global academic scholar and educator, cultural entrepreneur and public space activist.
 She has more than 15-years experience in the professional field as urban planner and designer with a specific focus on public space.
 Her expertise is grounded in extensive academic postdoctoral research and teaching in Italy and Europe, the United States, Middle East, Asia and Australia.
 Throughout her academic career she has been the recipient of prestigious grants and awards and she held different academic positions, in Italy and abroad.

 Luisa collaborates with the UN-Habitat’s Global Public Space Programme and she is an international renowned speaker at major UN-Habitat global summits.

 Luisa is the Founder of City Space Architecture, a non-profit cultural association based in Bologna and she is the Founder and Editor in Chief of The Journal of Public Space, the first, international, interdisciplinary, academic, open access journal entirely dedicated to public space, that she established through City Space Architecture in partnership with UN-Habitat.

 Luisa is the Founder and Curator of the Public Space Museum, the first Italian research centre entirely dedicated to collaborative and transdisciplinary approach to public space practice, merging art, architecture and technology into a complex new discipline.